pinecoders/pine-utils/snippets/readme.md

     - Fork the repo.
     - Add your code in the `uncategorized` category.
     - Issue a PR.
 1. If you are not familiar with GitHub, you can just send your code in a text file to pinecoders@gmail.com.
-You may use the supplied templates if you can.
+You can use the supplied templates to format your code, but it's not mandatory.

 We will revise and, if required, edit contributions to ensure they meet our publications standards.
 We will get in touch with you if we have questions.